-The University is an agency of the State and receives approximately 46% of total revenues through state appropriations.
-State appropriations, noncapital allocated to the University aggregated \$4,486,584 for the year ended June 30, 2018.
-There were no State appropriations allocated for capital projects for the year ended June 30, 2018.
-State appropriations receivable is \$35,137 at June 30, 2018.
+The University is an agency of the State and receives approximately 43% of total revenues through state appropriations.
+State appropriations allocated to the University aggregated \$4,137,542 for the year ended June 30, 2019.
+State appropriations receivable is \$55,191 at June 30, 2019.

-State appropriations, noncapital of the University for the year ended June 30, 2018 consisted of the following:
+State appropriations allocated to the University for the year ended June 30, 2019 consisted of the following: